-The “Seafood from Norway”-trademark is a collective mark for Norwegian Seafood products.
+The “Seafood from Norway”trademark is a collective mark for use in connection with Norwegian Seafood products, marketed and/or traded outside of Norway which are also retailed outside of Norway (‘use outside of Norway’).
 The owner, registered proprietary owner and rights holder of the trademark is the Norwegian Seafood Council AS (“NSC"), which also manages the licensing, and determines the specific and separate terms and conditions that apply in respect of the conditional access to and granted right to use the trademark.

 1. Products which can be labelled as “Seafood from Norway”

 The trademark may only be applied to products of Norwegian Seafood that:

 - are fit for human consumption as classified under the customs tariff chapter 3, with the exception of flour and pellets of fish fit for human consumption (position 03.05.1000 of the customs tariff) or chapter 16, position 16.04 and/or 16.05, pursuant to the Norwegian customs tariff,

 - does not contain any seafood other than “Norwegian Seafood”, and

 - are, marketed and/or traded and also retailed outside of Norway.

 “Norwegian Seafood” is defined as:

 - Seafood that originates from fish or other marine products as defined in art.
 1 of the Norwegian Fish Export Act No 9 of 27 April 1990